josephspurrier/surfstack-error-handling/README.md

 ========================

-Single class that registers a shutdown function and an error handler to provide detailed error logging in both SESSION variable and HTML files.
+Single class that registers a shutdown function and an error handler to provide detailed error logging in both the $_SESSION superglobal and an HTML file.

 The class handles both fatal and non-fatal errors.
 Non-fatal errors will allow the page to load.
 Fatal errors will try to reload the page once more and it the error still occurs, it will try to access the parent page.
 If that page also throws an error, an HTTP 500 page will display.

-In your main application file like index.php, follow these instructions.
+In your main application file (index.php), follow these instructions.

 ```php
 <?php